PG Dip. BSc, Relate Qualified, Reg MBACP (Accr), AMBICA

 As a counsellor I have worked with a wide variety of private, NHS, fertility and Relate clients, been a secondary school counsellor, provided short term GP-referred counselling, worked with parents in a primary school, with homeless people looking to reconnect with their families and provided telephone CBT to survivors of road accidents.
-For the last five years I have been a fertility counsellor and am a member of BICA (British Infertility Counsellors Association).
+For the last five years I have been a fertility counsellor and am an accredited member of BICA (British Infertility Counsellors Association).

 As a qualified life coach I can offer stand alone coaching or bring a coaching approach to counselling which looks at making practical changes, clarifying goals and focussing on the positive.

 Training, qualifications & experience